2.) Overview:

 -Anglers 16 years and older who desire to fish the lake must purchase a Pennsylvania Fishing License

--Lake Nockamixon participates in Pennsylvania's special "Big Bass Program" (Anglers can only harvest 4 bass per day 15" minimum size)
+-Lake Nockamixon participates in Pennsylvania's special "Big Bass Program" (Anglers can only harvest 4 bass per day 15" minimum size during allowed season)

 Lake Nockamixon has four public boat launches that are free to use.
 They are: